Last updated: March 1, 2021

 Arguments in favor of removing marijuana from workplace drug screening

-In states where marijuana is legal for recreational purposes, is treated like alcohol under the statutes.
-Unlike alcohol, which disappears from the user’s system several hours after consumption, marijuana says in the user’s system and is detectable on tests a month or more after the user’s last use.
-Those who argue that marijuana should be dropped from pre-employment drug screening in recreational and medicinal use states contend that the test is not a good test for safety purposes because the user may have smoked while off-duty, just as a person who consumed alcohol off-duty, but is now completely free from the influence of any impairing substance.
-Therefore, the presence of marijuana in an employment drug screening could be a poor indicator of any workplace safety issues and creates an unwarranted and unnecessary distinction between the marijuana user and the alcohol consumer.
+Those who argue that marijuana should be dropped from pre-employment drug screening in recreational and medicinal use states contend that the test is not a good test for safety purposes because the user may have smoked while off-duty, just as a person who consumed alcohol off-duty but is now completely free from the influence of any impairing substance.
+Therefore, advocates proclaim that the presence of marijuana in an employment drug screening could be a poor indicator of any workplace safety issues and creates an unwarranted and unnecessary distinction between the marijuana user and the alcohol consumer.
 Because there is no such distinction in the state’s statute, they argue, no such distinction should exist in pre-employment drug screening.

 Changes in workplace drug policies due to changes in drug laws

-In cities such as Denver, where marijuana is legal for recreational purposes, many employers have simply removed marijuana from the list of drugs for which pre-employment drug screening is required.
-The reasoning behind this is largely to widen the applicant pool for available jobs.
 In Colorado, there is a less than 3% unemployment rate, meaning there are sometimes more jobs available than employers can fill.
 Further limiting the pool of available workers is not something some employers are willing to do.
 The result is that they have altered their drug-screening process to specifically exclude marijuana.

 Summarized marijuana laws by state